So you want to create a project roadmap — but don't know where to start? Here are some tips.

 You should also think about when the project will start — if it's an ongoing process, you need to keep track of the different stages of development.
 This can help you plan ahead and make sure you're taking action at the right times so that nothing falls behind schedule or goes missing altogether.

-If you have more than one phase in your project, include them in the order they will be completed.
 It's also good to include a short description of what each phase will cover so you can keep everyone informed of where the project currently stands and what still needs to be done next.

 Milestones are sort of like mini-goals for your project — they're smaller objectives that need to be achieved before you can move forward.